Skip to content

 Shared OpenCode config

-OpenCode configuration is shared across all workspaces from the global config directory:
+OpenCode configuration is shared across all workspaces from this source tree:

 ├── AGENTS.md